-While DNN represents the collected work of literally hundreds of volunteers, we'd like to recognize a handful of key people who have made themselves essential to our efforts: the Principals, who are the managing partners of Derby News Network LLC; the Core Staff, who bring unique, critical skills without which we couldn't do what we do; and the Heavy Lifters, who continue to give their time and talent to drive our coverage of multiple events throughout derby calendar.
+While DNN represents the collected work of literally hundreds of volunteers, we'd like to recognize a handful of key people who have made themselves essential to our efforts; the Core Staff, who bring unique, critical skills without which we couldn't do what we do; and the Heavy Lifters, who continue to give their time and talent to drive our coverage of multiple events throughout derby calendar.

 Content Director / Fugitive Vice President | Email